grincc/agenda/notes/2022-09-13-community-meeting-notes.md

 # Short Summary

 - Biweekly Meeting schedule affirmed.
--  Bounty for writing a CFFI wrapper of secp256k1-zkp fork. (https://forum.grin.mw/requesting-help-with-writing-a-cffi-wrapper-of-our-secp256k1-zkp-fork/10024 ) has been discussed.
+- Bounty amount for writing a CFFI wrapper of secp256k1-zkp fork has been discussed.
-- Retroactive Grants like idea (https://blog.opengsn.org/taking-retroactive-grants-from-concept-to-practice-at-gitcoin-grants-round-11-649497d08519).
+- Retroactive Grants like idea proposal has been discussed.

 # Agenda Points & Actions